TRMSC/cloud-backup/README.md

 v.1.2
 - Store data directory from by having installed the client
 - Tool for making all the settings
+- Activate or deactivate single backup parts
+- Work with relative paths to avoid relation errors
 - Code cleaning

 ---